 The Registration Office automatically enrolls students according to the student's academic plan unless there is a hold on their records.
 Therefore, it is important that students meet with their academic advisor each semester to ensure their academic plans are correct.
-Students should check the portal for their class schedule prior to the beginning of each semester.
+Students will be emailed a copy of their class schedule prior to the beginning of each semester.
 Students should review their schedules to ensure they are registered in the appropriate classes.